Paying Your Property Taxes

 Property Tax Payment Options

-The easiest and fastest way to pay your property taxes is with online banking, or to set up a pre-authorized payment plan with the City of Surrey.
+The easiest and fastest way to pay your property taxes is with online banking, or setting up a pre-authorized payment plan with the City of Surrey.
 Credit card payments are currently not accepted.

 - Set up City of Surrey as the payee.
 Some banks may have the payee name Surrey Property Tax or City of Surrey Taxes.
 Check with your financial institution if you're unclear of the payee naming.